Dhruva2/MinimallyDisruptiveCurves.docs/menu3.md

 - If your parameters don't cross zero (i.e. they are only positive or negative) then use the `logabs_transform` to consider relative, rather than absolute $L2$ changes in parameters.
 IE $0.01 \to 0.02$ is the same as $100 \to 200$.

 - Otherwise, use `bias_transform` to weight the importance of absolute changes in different parameters.
+The more uniform this is, **the faster the MD curve will evolve**, heuristically.

 Using these, and other transformation structures, are demonstrated in the Examples notebook: transforming_costs.ipynb .